HanzhouLiu/XYScanNet/README.md

 The following table lists our released pretrained models and qualitative visual examples.
 All models are available from Google Drive.

-**PS: We have trained multiple versions of XYScanNet.
+**PS: We have trained multiple versions of XYScanNetPlus.
 We are still double-checking whether the released models and images match with the paper results.**

 | Dataset         | Trained On       | Model Weights                                                                 | Sample Results Preview |
 |-----------------|------------------|-------------------------------------------------------------------------------|-------------------------|